GSC Collaboration Award

 In order to facilitate the collaboration and interdisciplinary activities/events across different student groups, this award encourages the student groups to think outside the box and forge collaboration with other groups, going deeper than simply sharing financial resources.

-The award will be given to two to four flagship events.
-The application will start in February and end on March 29th at 11:59 PM.
+The award will be given to one to two flagship events.
+The application will start in September and end on September 21st at 11:00 PM.

 Criteria and priority:

 - Event must be co-organized by at least three different student groups.
 The student groups must have a balanced and shared role in organizing the event.

 - Event must have positive and sustainable impact on its constituents and MIT graduate population as a whole.

 - Event must be well planned with a detailed budget layout (include expenses and funding sources)

 - Event must facilitate the conversation of students from different student groups and encourage lasting impact on the students from each group.

 - Event must be open to all MIT graduate students

 - Plus: Shows initiative to think out of the box and optimize the usage of their resources